Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 Conium Maculatum

-Kalium Iodatum Lymphoma-Types-Causes-Symptoms-Diagnosis-Allopathic and Homeopathic Treatment-Dr. Qaisar Ahmed
+Kalium Iodatum Lymphoma-Hodgkin lymphoma-Allopathic and Homeopathic Treatment-Dr Qaisar Ahmed

 Actinomycosis.
 Aneurysm.
 Anhidrosis.
 Bright’s disease.
 Bunions.
 Cancer.
 Condylomas.
 Cough.
 Croup.
 Debility.
 Dropsy.
 Otalgia.
 Emaciation.
 Erythema nodosum.
 Eyes affections; cysts.
+Lymphoma.
 Fibroma.
 Glandular swellings.
 Hemorrhages.
 Intra-menstrual hemorrhage.
 Liver diseases.
 Colon or Colorectal cancer.
-Menstruation disorders.
-Noises in ears.
-Nystagmus.
-Abnormal body odor.
 Edema glottidis.
 Pancreatitis.
 Prostate.
 Rickets.
 Rupia.
 Spleen.
 Syphilis.
 Tongue neuralgia.
 Tumors.
 Ulcers.

 Arsenicum Bromatum